 Before booking a flight for your pet, there are several factors to consider.
 Many airlines have size and weight restrictions, so it’s important to check with the airline first to make sure your pet is within the size and weight limits.
 Additionally, some airlines may require additional paperwork or health certificates from a vet in order to fly, so make sure you’re prepared with the necessary documents.

-Dog Breeds Not Allowed on Airlines
+Dog Breeds Banned From Airlines

 Unfortunately, not all breeds of dogs are allowed on airlines.
 Most airlines will not accept large and giant breeds such as: